port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 Let's look at some examples of basic Calculation Properties definitions to better understand how Calculation Properties work:

 :::info example context
-Remember that in a real blueprint, all of these examples live in the `calculationProperties` key of the blueprint
+Remember that in a real Blueprint, all of these examples live in the `calculationProperties` key of the Blueprint
 :::

 :::tip